 The County Council is both applicant and determining planning authority in respect of schools, infrastructure and other investment programmes.
 This is permitted under Regulation 3 of the Town and Country Planning Act.
 Where irreconcilable planning disputes arise, there is no direct way of resolving matters, because the County Council is unable to take enforcement action against itself.

-The Surrey County Council Development (Regulation 3) Monitoring and Enforcement Protocol is used as a way of addressing concerns in respect of non-compliance with planning permission, and is available below.
+The Surrey County Council development (Regulation 3) monitoring and enforcement protocol is used as a way of addressing concerns in respect of non-compliance with planning permission, and is available within our Enforcement Protocol (PDF).

 Files available to download

-This document provides guidance on the principles, standards and other factors which Surrey County Council takes into account when deciding on appropriate monitoring or enforcement action to address a breach in planning control of minerals and/or waste developments.
+Find out about the principles, standards and other factors which we take into account when deciding on appropriate monitoring or enforcement action to address a breach in planning control.